Interdisciplinary Barrier-Free Study

 Project Researcher Naoyuki Okochi, who is totally blind, has done a wide variety of research concerning accessibility from the standpoint of a disabled person, including topics such as assistive technologies for the deafblind and the blind, barrier-free movie and theater.
 Project Researcher Dr. Toshiyuki Uwano, who is physically disabled, specializes in Area Studies, especially Barrier-Free studies in Asia region.

 Project Researcher Dr. Mami Kodama has conducted practical research on special education for totally or partially deaf children.
 And now, she studies how to support deaf children with other severe disabilities, and how to support their parents.

-Additionally, in collaboration with the Tojisha-Kenkyu Laboratory headed by Associate Professor Shin-ichiro Kumagaya (physically disabled), we are cultivating our partnership with Tojisha-Kenkyusha specializing in neurodevelopmental disorders and hearing difficulties.
+Additionally, in collaboration with the Tojisha-Kenkyu Laboratory headed by Associate Professor Dr. Shin-ichiro Kumagaya (physically disabled), we are cultivating our partnership with Tojisha-Kenkyusha specializing in neurodevelopmental disorders and hearing difficulties.

 Fukushima laboratory and Kumagaya laboratory are now developing a globally unparalleled center for disability studies led by researchers with disabilities.